 As the second most widely used mother tongue, English is the language of instruction at IAA and takes an important role in the lives of our students, as their future studies will most likely be in English.
+Students proficiency in the language is developed across all subjects and through the resources available at the library

-Students with Home Languages other than English and Spanish
+Students with Home Languages other than English, Arabic, and Spanish

 For students with other home languages, language development is encouraged and supported where possible.
-For such students, IAA will attempt to find appropriate resources, including teachers, literature and cultural experiences.
+For such students, IAA will attempt to find appropriate resources, including teachers, literature, and cultural experiences.
+Students in the Diploma programme can opt for a self-taught course in their home language.